bottenderjs/bottenderjs.github.io/content/docs/GettingStarted.md

 ## Initialize

-After installed, we can start to create new bot with `bottender init` command:
+After installed, we can start to create a new bot with `bottender init` command:

 ![](https://user-images.githubusercontent.com/3382565/42831197-41b3f436-8a20-11e8-80a9-d2cd4895e0f5.png)